drunkprogrammer/PTB-DDI/README.md

 ```

-The BIOSNAP dataset and DrugBank dataset are from the following paper:
+The original BIOSNAP and DrugBank datasets are from the following paper:
 ```
 @article{huang2019caster,
   title={CASTER: Predicting Drug Interactions with Chemical Substructure Representation},